BFRBUILT FOR RANK

 The Results

-Comparing the 10 days before go-live (March 14-23) to the 16 days after (March 24 - April 8), the numbers from Google Search Console tell a clear story:
+Comparing the 10 days of pre-launch data (March 14–23) — projected forward to a 26-day window for an apples-to-apples comparison — against the 26 days after go-live (March 24 – April 19), the numbers from Google Search Console tell a clear story:

 Search Visibility